-The state government has also implemented sterilization programs for certain wildlife species, particularly rhesus macaques.Since rhesus macaques are a wild population and nonsurgical treatments like contraceptive tablets or implants are not practical, the Forest Department of Himachal Pradesh began the sterilization campaign for these animals after performing surgical tubectomy and vasectomy.
-Since 2006, the state has created seven sterilization centres, and between 2006 and 2021, a total of 170169 macaques were sterilized.
+The state government has also implemented sterilization programs for certain wildlife species, particularly rhesus macaques.
+Since rhesus macaques are a wild population and non-surgical treatments like contraceptive tablets or implants are not practical, the Forest

+Department of Himachal Pradesh began the sterilization campaign for these animals after performing surgical tubectomy and vasectomy.
+Since 2006, the state has created seven sterilization centres, and between 2006 and 2021, 170169 macaques were sterilized.
 Despite the large number of macaques that were seized, some of them were either young or unsterilized pregnant females.
 There were 81982 females and 88187 males among these sterilized animals.
-After being sterilized, the macaques were returned to their native environment (Kumara and Venugopal, 2023).
+After being sterilized, the macaques were returned to their native environment (Kumara et al., 2023).